5 Best Places to Camp on the Beach at Lake Powell

 Contact the Bullfrog Marina ahead of time to arrange travel to Halls Crossing.

-- Flush toilets available seasonally
+- Flush toilets are available seasonally.

-- Cost varies for dry campsites or full hook-ups
+- Cost varies for dry campsites or full hook-ups.

 - Stanton Creek Campground